yi-editor/yi/README.md

 * a purely functional editor core;
 * keybindings written as parsers of the input;
 * Emacs, Vim and Cua (subset) emulations provided by default;
-* Vty, Gtk2Hs, and, in development, Cocoa and Pango frontends.
+* Vty (terminal), Gtk-based Pango and Vte, UIs, as well as a Cocoa frontend in development.

 The long term goal of the project is to make Yi the editor of choice for the haskell hacker.
 The main short term goal is to maximize Yi's Fun Factor.
 This means that we want to